HISTORY OF INDIAN CARPETS

 History of Indian carpets dates as far back as the 16th century when the Mughal Empire was at its peak.
 It all started when Emperor Babar arrived in the country and was utterly disappointed by the deficiency of Persian luxuries present in his surroundings.
-The most missed amenity was the presence of soft carpets on the floor.
-This encouraged Akbar, to lay the foundation of carpet weaving in India in 1520.
+The most missed amenity was the presence of soft Indian carpets on the floor.
+This encouraged Akbar, to lay the

-Synthetic Carpets are made of synthetic fibres, which is unusual for carpets in the country.
+Synthetic Carpets are made of synthetic fibers, which is unusual for carpets in the country.
 These have minimal domestic application and are primarily used for Industrial and sometimes, military purposes.

 Pure Silk Carpets, as the name suggests, are made of pure handwoven silk.
 Most major producers of this product have been producing the carpets for generations, passing secret family carpet weaving techniques that make for the most unique carpets the world has seen.
 Even the most successful hospitality chains have ensured the presence of this mark of ultimate luxury and comfort for their customers.

 Gabbe Woolen Carpets are primarily produced in the carpet factory of Bhadohi-Mirzapur regions of Uttar Pradesh.
 Considered to be one of the finest types of carpets, the unique weaving, colouring and carpet finishing technique and indigenous tribal designs that are elegant, make it one of the most sought after carpet on the globe.
 Even the most successful hospitality chains have ensured the presence of this mark of ultimate luxury and comfort for their customers.